LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: Experiments

-We evaluate \ours{} on the REC task where, given an input pair \texttt{(image, query)}, a model is expected to predict a single bounding box around the object described in the query, as illustrated in~\cref{fig:archi}.
-We use the challenging dataset RefCOCOg \cite{mao2016refcocog}, well-known for its complexity~\cite{DBLP:conf/eccv/YuPYBB16}, which contains long descriptions (8.43 words per query in average) and distractor objects (2 to 4 per image).
-We use the UMD version of the dataset which has non-overlapping train / val / test splits with respectively 80,512 / 4,896 / 9,602 referring expressions.
-We evaluate with the standard precision@1 (P@1) metric, as described in~\cite{DBLP:journals/tmm/QiaoDW21}.
+\textbf{Datasets.} We evaluate \ours{} on the REC task.
+In REC, given an input pair \texttt{(image, query)}, a model is expected to predict a single bounding box around the object described in the query, as illustrated in \autoref{fig:main_pipeline}.
+We use three standard datasets for REC: RefCOCO, RefCOCO+~\citep{kazemzadeh2014referitgame}, and RefCOCOg~\citep{mao2016refcocog} which is more challenging as it contains longer descriptions (8.3 words in average).
+We also use the driving, non human-centric, Talk2Car~\citep{talk2car} REC dataset.
+Additionally, we evaluate \ours{} on HC-RefLoCo~\citep{wei2024hcrefloco} for zero-shot dataset transfer experiments.
+All of these datasets contain multiple distractor objects for the given text query.
+Dataset statistics are given in \autoref{tab:dataset_stats}.

+\textbf{Metric.} We measure performance with the standard precision@1 (P@1) metric, described in~\citep{quiao2021survey}.
+A true positive is defined when the predicted box has an Intersection-Over-Union (IoU) greater than $0.5$ with the ground truth box.
+The metric is averaged over the evaluation set.